artsy/README/best-practices/graphql-schema-design.md

   signatureExplanation: String
 }

-# A fully-validated Consignment, with non-null versions of it's inputs
+# A fully-validated Consignment, with non-null versions of the Consignment's inputs
 type ConsignmentSubmission {
   id: ID
   title: String!